arenekosreal/E5Renewer.Net/README.md

     - `--listen-inux-socket-permission`: The permission to the unix domain socket file.
     - All AspNet.Core supported arguments.
 See [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#command-line) for more info.

-    We will listen on tcp socket `127.0.0.1:5000` by default, this is the default value of AspNet.Core.
+    We will listen on tcp socket `127.0.0.1:5000` by default, this is the default value of AspNet Core.
     If you want to customize it, you need to set commandline argument `--listen-tcp-socket` like `--listen-tcp-socket=127.0.0.1:8888`.

     You can also choose listen unix domain socket by setting commandline argument like `--listen-unix-socket-path=/path/to/socket` and set socket file permission with argument like `--listen-unix-socket-permission=511`.
+    Unix Domain Socket will be enabled if your OS supports it and you set it here.

+    Asp.Net Core supports `--url` parameter to set listen endpoint, such as `--url=http://127.0.0.1:5001` or `--url=http://unix:/path/to/socket`.
+    But setting unix domain socket's permission supports set by `--listen-unix-socket-path` only for now.

 > [!NOTE]
 > If `--token` and `--token-file` both are specified, we prefer `--token`.
 If you forget to set neither of them, we use a randomly generated value.